awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 computing capacity, but the need for that capacity is not urgent.

-To use Spot Instances, place a Spot Instance request specifying the maximum price you are willing to pay per instance hour; this is your bid.
-If your bid exceeds the current Spot Price, your request is fulfilled and your instances will run until either you choose to terminate them or the Spot Price increases above your bid (whichever is sooner).
+To use Spot Instances, place a Spot Instance request specifying the maximum price you are willing to pay per instance hour; this is your request.
+If your request exceeds the current Spot Price, your request is fulfilled and your instances will run until either you choose to terminate them or the Spot Price increases above your request (whichever is sooner).
 You can terminate a Spot Instance programmatically, as shown this tutorial, or by using the :console:`AWS Management Console <ec2>` or by using the
 |TVSlong|.